Printed from http://tektonics.org/moromonsandjesus.php

 Both sides also agree that Christ is an eternal being, but they disagree on the nature of Christ's existence through eternity: whereas Christians maintain that Christ was always and eternally the Son of God, Latter-day Saints argue that Jesus pre-existed as an "intelligence" and became the Father's firstborn Son.

-We have described the Biblical relationship between the Father and Jesus in this article, which should be read first in order to fully understand what follows.
+We have described the Biblical relationship between the Father and Jesus in Link 1 below, which should be read first in order to fully understand what follows.
 Let's look at how some Mormon apologists interpret some of the relevant passages.

 John 1:1: John's language is quite explicit about the nature of the Logos.
 The Greek phrase behind "with God" (pros ton theon) literally means "toward God."
 (Gerald L. Borchert, John 1-11 , 103.)
 It is an expression that "should not be read merely as connoting that the Word was in the presence of God but rather that there existed a kind of interactive reciprocality between the Word and God."
 If the Mormon conception of Christ were true, and if Christ had been in a pre-mortal state in which he was not God's Son, then John has used the wrong word.
 He has used en (was) rather than egneto (became).
 The verb egneto is used by John to "denote that something had taken place or come to pass in time and space."
 Borchert, ibid., 104.